OpenLocalizationTestOrg/AX-Docs-Sandbox.handoff/ol-xliffcache/OpenLocalizationTestOrg/AX-Docs-Sandbox.cs-cz/master/f4a0d713ac1c457beb5ec7eeaedbae07ab1c7f9b.md

 ---
+# required metadata

 title: User preferences in financial report designer | Microsoft Docs
 description: This article explains how to set user preferences to customize your user interactions in financial report designer and control the initial sign-in experience.
 You can also control how individual reports, the report library, and the default file locations are displayed.
 author: RobinARH
 manager: AnnBe
 ms.date: 2016-02-04 19:44:33